katrinz/ir_ss2013_ex1/README.txt

 File docsearch.properties stores next settings:
 - maxDocSize = maximum size of documents which term frequencies are stored in the term vector creator: 0 - no limit
-- maxTermSize = maximun size of terms in each document that are taken into account during computation of the term vector: -1 - no limit
+- maxTermSize = maximum size of terms in each document that are taken into account during computation of the term vector: -1 - no limit
 - normalize = sets whether term vectors will be normalized: true, false
 - usegzip = sets whether gzip will be used for storing and loading index: true, false
 - stemming = sets whether stemming will be used for filtering of documents: true, false